w3f/Grants-Program/applications/cheersland.md

 **Goal - Implement Game module and logic in the Polkadot ecosystem.**
 In order to implement whole Game logic for Polkadot & Kusama, and be more compatible with crypto assets such as DOT and KSM, we will deploy ink! smart contracts on Aster.
 The reason why we choose Aster is that Aster can provide faster transaction speed, lower trading fee and higher flexibility, which fits perfectly with our game.
 Our front-end will develop the connect function for Polkadot & Kusama's wallet, in-game rankings, invitation mechanism and other features.
 In order to be compatible with different blockchains, developers will also make corresponding code adjustments.
+We will deploy the classic game named *Crypto Pirates* for Polkadot & Kusama.
 The in-game advertising content will also be flexibly configured as a sponsor's brand display according to different blockchains, bringing a complete Game-as-a-Service model to the Polkadot ecosystem.
 **Therefore, under this milestone, our deliverables include:**
 - Support Polkadot & Kusama wallet connect dashboard
+- Deploy the classic game named *Crypto Pirates* for Polkadot & Kusama
 - Invitation Mechanism Contract with ink!
 - Players' performance statistics and ranking interface